The reason for the Crimean War. Crimean War

 • on the Black, Azov, Baltic, White and Barents Seas;

-• in Kamchatka and the Kuriles.
+• in Kamchatka and the Kuril Islands.

-• the Black Sea;
+• Black Sea;

 • Mediterranean Sea;

-• the Baltic Sea;
+• Baltic Sea;

 • Pacific Ocean.

-Greece (until 1854) french empire
+Greece (until 1854) French Empire

-Megrelian Principality british empire
+Megrelian Principality British Empire

 Austro-Hungarian Empire

-North Caucasian Imamat (until 1855)
+North Caucasian Imamate (until 1855)

-Circassian principality
+Circassian Principality

-Some of the leading countries in Western Europe decided to refrain from direct participation in the conflict.
-But at the same time, they took a position of armed neutrality against the Russian Empire.
+Some of the leading countries in Western Europe, decided to refrain from direct participation in the conflict.
+But at the same time they took a position of armed neutrality against the Russian Empire.

 Prerequisites for war Causes of the war Reason for war